Why is My Electric Bill so High?

 Refrigerators

 In most households, the fridge uses more energy each year than any other appliance.
 While a fridge doesn't use a lot of energy each hour (in the range of 20 to 45 Watts per hour—much less than, say, the tumble dryer which uses 1300 to 2300 watts per hour), it's on 24/7.
-By running day and night, the electricity to keep your drinks cold and your food fresh can cost £30 to £60 per year.
+By running day and night, the electricity to keep your drinks cold and your food fresh can cost £45 to £88 per year at current electricity prices (summer 2024).
 This is one appliance you'll want to make sure is energy efficient.
 When it's time to upgrade, buy the most energy-efficient fridge you can afford.
 Day to day, remember small tips that can make a big difference:

 • Keep your fridge full (once cold, contents help maintain lower temps)